Renault Kangoo: Kangoo E-Tech Electric

-The third generation Renault Kangoo was previewed by the Renault Kangoo Z.E. concept presented on April 23, 2019, which was said to be 80% representative of the production model.
+The third generation Renault Kangoo was previewed by the Renault Kangoo Z.E. concept presented on 23 April 2019, which was said to be 80% representative of the production model.
 The Kangoo Z.E. concept (2019) is an electric vehicle and has no pillar at the leading edge of the sliding side door to facilitate access, like the Frendzy concept.
 A prototype of the production electric Kangoo, renamed to Kangoo Van E-Tech Electric, was first shown in March 2021.
 It was officially introduced in November 2021 to succeed the prior electric Kangoo Z.E., which was based on the second-generation Kangoo and had been produced since 2011.
 Production was scheduled to start in 2022.

 The 100% electric production panel van model entered production in June 2022.
 It is offered in two lengths, with cargo volume of 3.9 m3 or 4.9 m3.
 The passenger version was launched in October 2022 at the 2022 Paris Motor Show.

 The Kangoo E-Tech is equipped with a traction motor that delivers 90 kW and 245 Nm, drawing from a 45 kW-hr battery which gives the vehicle an estimated range of 285–300 km under the WLTP mixed driving cycle.
 So equipped, the van accelerates from 0 to 100 km/h in 11.6 seconds and has a top speed of 135 km/h.
 There is a limited-power Eco mode, which reduces output to 56 kW and maximum speed to 110 km/h.
 The standard onboard charger is limited to 11 kW (AC); as an option, the vehicle can be fitted with a charger that allows input power up to 80 kW (DC) or 22 kW (AC).

 Safety

 Euro NCAP

-The Kangoo in its standard European configuration received 4 stars from Euro NCAP in 2021.

-The Townstar in its standard European configuration received 4 stars from Euro NCAP in 2021.
+The Townstar in its standard European market configuration received 4 stars from Euro NCAP in 2021 with its results borrowed from the Kangoo.